1attila/test/README.md

 Conduit is an easy-to-use tool that allows you to control one or multiple Minecraft servers using Python.

 It is designed with flexibility in mind and can be used in two ways:
-1. **As a Standalone Server:** Run `python -m mconduit` from your console, and it will automatically load all your plugins, connect to your servers, and start listening to events.
+1. **As a Standalone Program:** Run `python -m mconduit` from your console, and it will automatically load all your plugins, connect to your servers, and start listening to events.
 2. **As an API Framework:** Import `mconduit` directly into your own Python applications to harness its powerful features—like Rcon dispatching, log-tailing, and data fetching—on your own terms.

 ## 🚀 Key Features